 As you’ll see, the application is asking for your IP address.
 If you don’t know your VPS IP, or have lost the documents which detail the address, get in touch with us to finish connecting to your VPS.

 At this moment in time, no changes are needed to the port and the value can be left at ‘22’.
 When setting up your VPS, you may want to alter this value to increase the security of your VPS.
-You should also keep the connection type as SSH as this’ll come in handy when configuring your VPS.
+You should also keep the connection type as SSH as this will come in handy when configuring your VPS.

 Finally, go ahead and press open to begin the SSH session.